huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 - Llama
 - Falcon

+You can request to add Flash Attention 2 support for more models by opening an issue on GitHub!

 And they can be used for inference and training, including training with padding tokens - which is currently not supported for `BetterTransformer` API below.

 <Tip>